shichaoxia/solutions-to-algorithms/README.md

 # Algorithms

-Solution codes for the Algorithm 4th written by Robert Sedgewick.
+Solution codes for the Algorithms 4th written by Robert Sedgewick.

 Prerequisite for running tests：